SiddharthManoj14/Graphics-Pipeline/README.md

 "texture" memory (e.g., color texture images).
 This data must be accessed by sampling specific pixel values based on a given 2D locations (e.g., the U.V. mapping of a fragment).

+### Tessellation Control Shader

+The tessellation control shader determines how to subdivide each input "patch" (i.e., triangle).
+Unlike the subdivision we saw with [subdivision surfaces](https://en.wikipedia.org/wiki/Subdivision_surface), the subdivision is determined independently for each triangle and _not_ called recursively.
+The exact pattern of the resulting triangulation is left largely to implementation.
+As the shader programmer, you have control over:

+  - the number of new edges each input each should split into (`gl_TessLevelOuter[1] = 5` means the edge across from vertex `1` (i.e., the edge between vertices `0` and `2`) should be split into 5 edges); and
+  - the number of edges to place toward the center of the patch (`gl_TessLevelInner[0] = 5` would be a good choice if `gl_TessLevelOuter[...] = 5` and a regular tessellation was desired).

+Unlike the vertex or fragment shader, the tessellation control shader has access to attribute information at _all_ of the vertices of a triangle.
+The main responsibility of this shader is setting the `gl_TessLevelOuter` and `gl_TessLevelInner` variables.

+### Tessellation Evaluation Shader

+The tessellation _evaluation_ shader takes the result of the tessellation that the tessellation _control_ shader has specified.
+This shader is called once for every vertex output during tessellation (including original corners).
+It has access to the attribute information of the original corners (e.g., in our code `in vec3 pos_es_in[]`) and a special variable `gl_TessCoord` containing the co-ordinate of the current vertex.
+Using this information, it is possible to interpolate information stored at the original corners onto the current vertex: for example, the 3D position.
+Like the vertex and tessellation control shader, this shader can change the 3D position of a vertex.
+This is the _last opportunity_ to do that, since the fragment shader cannot.